Magento 1 vs Magento 2: Is the Upgrade Worth the Effort to Replatform?

 Tired of scrolling?
 Download a PDF version for easier offline reading and sharing with coworkers.

 The year was 2008.
 Sony’s Blu-ray HD format seemed poised to replace the DVD.
 Apple introduced the ultra-thin MacBook Air laptop.
 And, in ecommerce circles, an open source platform called Magento Community Edition appeared on the market and started making waves due to high customizability.

 Now, one or two things have changed in the technology world in the last 12 years.
 Magento is no exception.
-Let’s journey back to some of the high points.

 While Magento developed a loyal following with its original product, it wasn’t without its issues.
 Magento 2 was released to address some of these complaints, but was itself met with mixed reviews.